Comparing different subgradient methods for solving convex optimization problems with functional constraints: Subgradient method (SG)

 Let $g_0(x)\in\partial f_0(x)$, $\overline{g}(x)\in \partial \overline{f}(x)$ and consider the following method to solve problem \eqref{eq:max.con.problem}:

-In order to guarantee the convergence for method \eqref{alg:sg}, let the following assumption hold: \begin{assumption} The norms of the subgradients of $f_0,f_1,\dots,f_m$ and the values of $f_1,\dots,f_m$ are bounded on any compact subsets of $\R^n$. \end{assumption}
+To guarantee the convergence for method \eqref{alg:sg}, we need the following assumption: \begin{assumption} The norms of the subgradients of $f_0,f_1,\dots,f_m$ and the values of $f_1,\dots,f_m$ are bounded on any compact subsets of $\R^n$. \end{assumption}

 For every $\varepsilon>0$ and $K\in\N$, let $\mathcal{I}_\varepsilon(K)$ be the set of iterations and $p^{(K)}_\varepsilon$ be a value defined as follows: